-In this example (filtered for tablet-only traffic), you can see how visitors engage with a menu that's not first visible when landing on the page.
-With a traditional heatmap tool, you would completely miss the top-clicked menu items here.
+In this example, you can see how visitors engage with a menu that's not first visible when landing on the page.
+With a traditional type of heatmap tool, you would completely miss the top-clicked menu items here.

-Throughout this article, we’ll highlight different ways to use this information to improve your website experience.
+Throughout this article, we’ll highlight different ways to use this information to improve your user experience.
 Let’s get started with a few more examples and descriptions of what they’re showing.

 Five common ways to use a heatmap

 No matter what goals you set for your website, you want visitors to check out the entire page.
 By monitoring the effective fold, you’re able to see where the average visitor stops scrolling when on a page.

 Why does this matter?